fabioberger/coinbase-go/README.md

 Then you can call `buy` or `sell` and pass a `quantity` of bitcoin you want to buy.

-On a buy, coinbase will debit your bank account and the bitcoin will arrive in your Coinbase account four business days later (this is shown as the `payout_date` below).
+On a buy, coinbase will debit your bank account and the bitcoin will arrive in your Coinbase account four business days later (this is shown as the `payoutDate` below).
 This is how long it takes for the bank transfer to complete and verify, although they are working on shortening this window.
 In some cases, they may not be able to guarantee a price, and buy requests will fail.
 In that case, set the second parameter (`agreeBtcAmountVaries`) to true in order to purchase bitcoin at the future market price when your money arrives.

 On a sell they will credit your bank account in a similar way and it will arrive within two business days.